-This post-beginner course will help you develop the skills for everyday transactional needs, as well as some social conversational needs.
-Study areas are:
+This post-beginner course will help you develop the skills for your everyday transactional needs, as well as some social conversational needs.
+Study areas include:

 - spoken text